eonm-abes/kbart-harvester/README.md

 Files are automatically named based on the last path in the URL.The name is sanitised for security reasons.If the URL doesn't have a path, an error is returned.

-**⚠️  If the file already exists, it's contents will be overridden.**
+**⚠️  If the file already exists, it's contents will be overwritten.**